WLYN

-WLYN is a brokered time ethnic radio station in the Boston market.
+WLYN (1360 AM) is a brokered time radio station in the Greater Boston area broadcasting oldies and classic hits programming.
 The station is licensed to Lynn, Massachusetts, and is owned by Multicultural Broadcasting.
 Its programming is broadcast on 1360 kHz on the AM band.

-WLYN had broadcast in AM Stereo until the end of 2006.
+History

-WLYN first signed on the air on December 11, 1947 as a daytime-only station.
-It operated at 500 watts, and the transmitter was located near the Fox Hill Bridge ("Lynn's New Radio" 15).
+WLYN first signed on the air on December 11, 1947, as a daytime-only station.
+It operated at 500 watts, and the transmitter was located near the Fox Hill Bridge.
 The opening was covered by the city's two local newspapers, the Lynn Daily Evening Item and the Lynn Telegram-News.
-The new station's president was A. (Avigdor) M. "Vic" Morgan, a veteran broadcaster who had been involved with mechanical television in TV's formative years; he had been the general manager of the Shortwave & Television Company in Boston in the early 1930s..
+The new station's president was A. (Avigdor) M. "Vic" Morgan, a veteran broadcaster who had been involved with mechanical television in TV's formative years; he had been the general manager of the Shortwave & Television Company in Boston in the early 1930s.
 Among the air-staff were greater Boston radio veterans like Ned French and Raymond Knight.
-In charge of women's programming as well as public affairs and educational programs was Dorothy Rich; Mrs. Rich was also the radio director at Endicott Junior College in Beverly, Massachusetts ("Station WLYN," 21).
+In charge of women's programming as well as public affairs and educational programs was Dorothy Rich; Mrs. Rich was also the radio director at Endicott Junior College in Beverly, Massachusetts.